JJBR13/Justin-Brown-milestone-project-one/TEST.md

 ## Validator Testing

-- Before testing. the code was formated by shortcuts ctl + K then ctrl + F.
+- Before the test, the code was formed by the shortcuts ctl + K and followed by ctrl + F.

 ### HTML

 - [W3C](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjjbr13.github.io%2FJustin-Brown-milestone-project-one%2F)

-  - On the intial check this higlighted a problem with headings within the gallery section, see below:
+  - On the initial check, this highlighted a problem with headings within the gallery section.
+See below:

 [HTML Validator first results](assets/img/TEST.md/html_val_varning.png)